joshri/funky-simon/README.md

 ## The Simon you know and love - but FUNKY.

 ## Tools:
--HTML5
+- HTML5
--CSS
+- CSS
--Javascript
+- Javascript
--VSCode
+- VSCode
--GarageBand
+- GarageBand
--Audacity
+- Audacity
--Animate.css animation library
+- Animate.css animation library
--favicon.io fav icon
+- favicon.io for fav icon
--funk
+- funk

 ## Method:
 #### I started by chopping up the game functionality into four pieces: